 Financial engineering to benefit transactions

 SPVs are useful in the context of financial engineering.
 They can be used to finance new acquisitions or transactions without increasing the debt load of the parent company or diluting existing equity held by company shareholders.
 Sponsors and investors can both provide needed equity, making it possible to invest in the subsidiary without investing in the parent firm.
-This a common model for large infrastructure projects.
+This is a common model for large infrastructure projects.

 Additionally, by creating SPEs within orphan structures, regulations can sometimes be avoided.
-One example: Regulations requiring owners of certain assets to be registered of headquartered within particular jurisdictions can sometimes be sidestepped via SPV creation.
+One example: Regulations requiring owners of certain assets to be registered or headquartered within particular jurisdictions can sometimes be sidestepped via SPV creation.

 These structures play a role in Investment strategy.
 By creating SPVs, organizations can test the waters before moving forward with full investment.
 If the early returns are favorable, companies can push forward.
 If not, risk is effectively mitigated.
 Such a strategy is often used in the financial sector by investment firms.